KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/custom_strategies/strategies/README.md

 # GeoMechanicsNewtonRaphsonErosionProcessStrategy class.

-## Setup

-This class implements a Newton-Raphson process for the erosion piping process.
-Details can be found in
+This class implements a Newton-Raphson process for the backward erosion piping.
+The physics of the piping process is described in

+1. van Beek M. Backward erosion piping,initiation and progression.
+TUDelft PhD.
+Thesis, 2015.
+2. Technisch rapport Zandmeevoerende wellen.
+Technische Adviescommissie voor de Waterkeringen, Delft, The Netherlands, 1999.

 ## Algotrithm